Old Indicative guidelines for SFDR classification using classic scores

 The net impact ratio of the investee company should be non-negative, AND

-The negative score for the Environment dimension should not be less than -8.0, AND
+The negative score for the Environment dimension should not be less than

 If all of the above criteria are not satisfied, the investee company must have a credible plan to address the issues in the future.